The Church in Exile

 - the Church in the catacombs,

-The true Church today is not hidden, but exiled,
+The true Church today is not destroyed, but exiled; visible to those of faith and hidden from the proud.

-"The Church is most herself when persecuted, for then she clings most perfectly to Christ."7
+St. Gregory says that the Church is most herself when persecuted, for then she clings most perfectly to Christ.

 The Resurrection guarantees: